-This blog isn’t so much going to focus on current events or people but will focus on general political philosophy and patterns, economic and budgeting patterns in the United States, and some discussion of political topics relevant to today.
+This work isn’t so much going to focus on current events or people but will focus on general political philosophy and patterns, economic and budgeting patterns in the United States, and some discussion of political topics relevant to today.

 As imperfect as the human mind and our politics is, our political discussions drive the soul of the country and humanity.
 Our ability to make arguments, paint pictures, and stand up to those that will forsake our values drives who we are.